-By combining the study of Creative Writing with Drama, you'll gain a deeper understanding of how theatre performance and creative writing interact ' whether you specialise as a playwright, or choose to take the the poetry or fiction options in creative writing.
+By combining the study of Creative Writing with Drama, you'll gain a deeper understanding of how theatre performance and creative writing interact - whether you specialise as a playwright, or choose to take the poetry or fiction options in creative writing.

 Studying Creative Writing at one of the UK's most dynamic English departments will challenge you to develop your own critical faculties.
 Learning to write creatively, you'll develop your own writing practice.